NathanRabeauFolio/Jan23/README.md

 This is a fun side project for me and I always welcome questions/comments.
 If you run into any problems or have a feature request, please open an issue.
 I try to read every one and will gladly assist you whenever possible.

 ## Credit
-*This project was originally forked from [eleventy-netlify-boilerplate](https://github.com/danurbanowicz/eleventy-netlify-boilerplate), but completely revamped to match the needs of a modern porfolio.*
+*This project is based on the [Fernefolio](https://github.com/TylerMRoderick/fernfolio-11ty-template) template by Tyler M Roderick.*